telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 *   extension - the file extension
         including the leading dot - ".jpg", ".png", etc.
 *   size - the file size in bytes (null if not available)
+*   uid - the unique identifier of the file or batch of files

 ### complete